gdchen94/AnomalyDetection/README.md

 control chart (https://en.wikipedia.org/wiki/Control_chart) for detecting anomalies.
 Note that it can be used to detect anomalies both in overall graphs as well as individual anomalies.
 This is achieved by employing joint graph embedding for adjacent graphs sequentially, and track the change of adjacent latent positions difference via quantative control charts.
-Con

 The package provides some preprocessing tools to deal, for example, different number of vertices in time series of graphs.